The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Quantum gravity in the lab

-A team of researchers trained a quantum neural network (in a quantum machine learning context).
 An appropriate ansatz can mitigate coherent errors for only a small number of qubits ($18$) on the Sycamore quantum device \cite{Niu}.
-Proponents of the "quantum gravity in the Lab" program show that "with some caveats we can use a finite fraction of the fermions" \cite{Nezami}.
-So in order to reduce the coherent errors, "the total circuit has $9$ qubits" \cite{Jafferis}.
+Leaders of the "quantum gravity in the Lab" program, Brown, Susskind, and their team, show that "with some caveats, we can use a finite fraction of the fermions" \cite{Nezami}.
+So to reduce the coherent errors, "the total circuit has $9$ qubits".
 Recall that in practice, only $7$ qubits were used to simulate a "wormhole-like teleportation".
-The other two qubits served as the teleported qubits \cite{Jafferis} (see sections \ref{3} and \ref{5}).
-Using machine learning, the team of researchers was able to make the quantum model simple enough to preserve the key gravitational properties, so that it could be realized with a circuit with $164$ two-qubit gates \cite{Jafferis}.
-A more complex model would increase the number of gates, and consequently also the error rate.
+The other two qubits served as the teleported qubits (see sections \ref{3} and \ref{5}).
+Using machine learning, the researchers made the quantum model simple enough to preserve the key gravitational properties to realize it with a circuit with $164$ two-qubit gates.
+A more complex model would increase the number of gates and, consequently, the error rate.
+Researchers performed XEB calibration and calibrated readout errors over the $9$ qubits region of the Sycamore.
+Although the Sycamore chip has $72$ qubits, the team tried to find the least noisy ones on the chip and apply the calibration tools to these $9$ qubits.
+The chip's errors and noise attenuated the teleportation signal, but the team reports that they got a teleportation signal on the $9$ noisy device \cite{Jafferis}, \cite{Zlokapa1}.

-In the \emph{Caltech} press release, it is said that the team of researchers found a quantum system, a “baby” SYK-like model, prepared to preserve the key properties of a gravitational wormhole.
-To achieve this, the team had to first reduce the SYK model to a simplified form, a feat they achieved using machine learning tools \emph{on conventional computers}.
-They employed learning techniques to find and prepare a simple SYK-like quantum system that could be encoded in the Sycamore quantum architecture, and that would preserve the key gravitational property: the negative energy shockwave.
-The greatest achievement was simplifying the microscopic description of the SYK quantum system and studying the resulting effective model that the team found on the Sycamore quantum processor.
-The team of researchers found it “curious and surprising how the optimization on one characteristic of the model [the negative energy shockwave or LR coupling] preserved the other characteristics” \cite{Clavin}.

-Reducing the SYK model to a simplified form is an achievement that is to be celebrated.
-But this demonstrates the amazing capabilities of conventional computers.
-It is important to stress that no wormhole was created in the lab, and moreover, no one has ever observed or found any evidence of any wormhole.